mywrites/mywrites.github.io/api_samples.md

 **EXPLANATION**

 * **import requests** <br/>
   * You must use this Python statement when you want to interact with websites.
 By importing requests, you have access to all the tools you need to perform website interactions.
-In this context, **import requests** involves importing the Requests library that helps you manage API requests and responses. <br/><br/>
+In this context, **import requests** involves importing the Requests module that helps you manage API requests and responses. <br/><br/>

 * **/product** <br/>
   * Use product ID 54321 <br/><br/>